RubberDuckCollector/flash-card-collection/README.md

     It's also quicker to write the flash cards in this format, and I could make vim remaps to easily find the | and put extra data in the flash card with just 1 keystroke; <code>(reflexive)</code> and <code>(starts with <letter>)</code>.
 Writing with remaps and vim is much quicker than on the quizlet webiste at least
 </details>

-**If you see an error, submit a pull request and I'll try to figure out how that works and fix the error**
+**If you find an error, submit a pull request and I'll try to figure out how that works and fix the error**

 ### Languages